 - Pulmonary embolism (PE): A pulmonary embolism is a life-threatening condition where a blood clot blocks one or more lung arteries.

-- Post-surgical prevention: There is an increased risk of blood clots after certain surgeries, such as hip or knee replacement.
+- Post-surgical prevention: There is an increased risk of blood clots after hip or knee replacement surgery.

 Apixaban is mainly used to prevent new blood clots from forming rather than to dissolve existing clots.
 But it may be prescribed to treat certain types of blood clots, such as pulmonary embolism or deep vein thrombosis, in some cases.